Suvarnabhumi Airport – Bangkok

 After checking in you go up the escalator to clear security.
 Then after you have your shoes and belt back on go back down another escalator to immigration.
 Queues at both can be quite long so give yourself plenty of time.

 Once immigration has been cleared you will pass into the airport’s main thoroughfare.
 Here you will be confronted with a huge diorama of the ancient Hindu myth of Churning the Sea of Milk.
 It is a popular spot for selfies.
-Departure concourses C and D1-4 are to your left, D5-8 E, F and G are right.
-Before you get to any of them though you will have to pass through the duty free areas.
+Departure concourses C and D1-4 are to your left, and D5-8 E, F and G are right.
+Before you get to any of them though you will have to pass through the duty-free areas.

 It is quite a long walk and the availability of hand luggage trolleys can be quite hit and miss.
 This is not because the airport doesn’t have many it is just that it is a busy place and passengers leave them where they had to relinquish them.
 You will occasionally see long columns of them being marshalled back to the starting place.